 how Randstad can help

-Our agile solutions include agile transformation, agile training, agile coaching, fully managed agile teams, agile software engineering, agile-managed resources program, and our comprehensive agile maturity model.
+In addition to our agile maturity model, our team of agile experts can also deliver agile transformation, agile training, agile coaching, fully managed agile teams, agile software engineering, and an agile managed resources program.

 Find out more about Randstad’s agile solutions.